Civilian Careers in Oceanography and Meteorology

 Examples of federal agencies that hire oceanographers, physical scientists, geoscientists, and meteorologists include, but are not limited to, the National Oceanic and Atmospheric Administration (NOAA), the National Snow and Ice Data Center (NSIDC), the National Weather Service (NWS), the National Ocean Service (NOS), the Department of Defense (DOD), the Department of Energy (DOE), the National Aeronautics and Space Administration (NASA), the U.S. Forest Service (USFS), the Federal Emergency Management Agency (FEMA), the Federal Aviation Administration (FAA), the Environmental Protection Agency (EPA), the U.S. Geological Survey (USGS), the Central Intelligence Agency (CIA), and the National Geospatial-Intelligence Agency (NGA), among many others.

 An Oceanography degree from the U.S. Naval Academy is also a unique qualification to enter any other field.
 This department provides skills in coding and critical analysis as well as hands-on problem solving.
 These skills are useful in any field.
-Former students from the Oceanography Department have gone on to become lawyers, architects, and engineers in addition to oceanographers and meteorologists.
+Former students from the Ocean and Atmospheric Sciences Department have gone on to become lawyers, architects, and engineers in addition to oceanographers and meteorologists.